-The Product: the ELVI charger’s size lies between the Mini Pro 2 and the Zappi V2, is well designed, but has no screen.
-The charger’s modular design promises the ability to change/upgrade both charger cable and charger power based on the evolution of electric cars.
+Product: the EVBox ELVI charger’s size lies between the Mini Pro 2 and the Zappi, is well designed, but has no screen.
+The charger’s modular design promises the ability to change and/or upgrade both charger cable and charger power based on the evolution of electric cars.

-As with the EO, communication with your box is via an application, although simply plugging in and charging is possible.
-In this case load balancing and micro-generation integration are achieved via a separate option (EV Smart Charging) available through a partnership (Smappee).
+As with the EO, communication with your box is via an app, although simply plugging in and charging is possible.
+In this case, load balancing and solar/wind power integration are achieved via a separate option (EV Smart Charging) available through a partnership (Smappee).
 This partnership brings the promise of other future developments.
-The end result, however, is not yet as intuitive or flexible as the Zappi.
+Charging can be achieved at rates of 7kW, 11kW or 22kW.

 To install the basic options (a cable holster is included) the cost would be some £900, with the Smart Charging option adding another £250.